P86/cheet-sheet/Philosophy of software design.md

 #### Unknown unknowns
 It occures when it not obvious which pieces of code must be modified to complete task, of what information developer must have to carry out the task sucessfuly.

+## Working code Isn't Enough
+#### Tactical programming
+In tactical programming, your main focus is to get something working, such as new feature or bug fix.
+Problem with tactical programming is that it is short-sighted.
+In this approach you don't spend time looking for the best design; you just wany to get something working soon.
+This approach usually leads to add another complexity to code within each task completed.

+#### Strategic programming
+The first step towards becoming a good software designer is to realize that **working code isn't enought**.
+It is not acceptable to introduce unneccessary complexities in order to finish your current task faster.
+The most important thing is the long-term structure of the system. your primary goal must be to produce **a great design, which also happens to work** Strategic programming requires an investment mindset.
+A huge up-front investments, such as trying to design the enitre system, won't be effective.
+Thus the best approach is to make lots of small investments on a continual basis.
+You can spend about 10-20% of your total developemnt time in investments.
+The extra time will result in a better software design, and you will start experiencing the benefits within a few months.

 ## Different layer, different abstraction
 Software systems are composed in layers, where a highier leyer use the facilities provided by lower layers.
 In a well designed system, each layer provides a different abstraction from the layers above and below it. **If the system contains adjacent layers with similar abstractions, this is a red flas tha suggests a problem with the class decomposition.** If different layers have same abstraction there is a good change that they does not provide enough benefit to compensate for additional infrastructure they represent.